-One exemplary application of deep learning is computer vision.
+One exemplary application of deep learning in computer vision.
 Computer vision is a field under deep and machine learning that allows computers to gain a high-level understanding from digital images or videos.
-It is now the fastest growing sub-field and applied to a wide range of use cases.
+It is now the fastest-growing sub-field and is applied to a wide range of use cases.

 Natural Language Processing (NLP)